jimmieego/jimmieego.github.io/projects/80-samsung.md

 ##Background
 In 2004, Samsung needed to understand the characteristics of Chinese TV broadcasting and general TV functions before introducing its first generation Digital TV into the Chinese market.
 The most important signal resource in China was the satellite signal, and then cable signal and over-the-air broadcast; generally the number of channels was over 50.
 In China one content provider may provide several channels (e.g. over 10 channels for Beijing TV Station).
 The Channel number is not fixed with content providers; users can adjust the number to any channel they like.
 The program schedule is quite flexible.
 For example, a program can start at 8:33 and end at 9:05.
 Captions were not widely implemented in China and the keys on remote control were rarely color-coded.

+(Note: this was the pre-digital TV era in China.)

-Most of the Chinese seniors or even middle age users have problems with channel searching and setting functions.
-These tasks are very difficult particularly in China.
-Some people do manual search once every two to four months because more channels may show up.
-Some Chinese families set the first 10 – 20 channels manually and fix them, and leave the rest not sorted.
-Because it is impossible to remember all the channel numbers with regard to the corresponding channels.
-Some Chinese users will put down a note for help.
-Because there are too many channels and it is very difficult to locate the desired channel directly, some Chinese users do not use the guide so much.
-So they will just browse all the channels one by one to look for the interesting program.
+Most of the Chinese seniors or even middle age users had problems with channel searching and setting functions.
+Some people did manual search once every two to four months because more channels might show up.
+Some Chinese families manually set the first 10 – 20 channels and fixed them, and left the rest not sorted.
+Because it was impossible to remember all the channel numbers for the corresponding TV stations/channels, some Chinese users would put down a note as a reminder.
+Thus it was difficult for users to directly locate the desired channel.
+Users would just browse the channels up and down to look for interesting programs.

 ##Method
-We first asked several usability experts to conduct a heuristic evaluation of Samsung's existing Digital TV user interface.
+We first asked several usability experts to conduct a heuristic evaluation of Samsung's proposed Digital TV user interface.
 We also recruited a small group of users for one-and-one usability testing.
-Both the heuristic evaluation of usability testing used the same set of tasks:
+Both the heuristic evaluation and usability testing used the same set of tasks:

 - Programming channels
-- Setting picture and sound mode
+- Setting picture and sound modes
 - Setting contrast and brightness
 - Setting up favorite channels
 - Recording a program